MicrosoftDocs/windows-dev-docs/hub/android/wsa/index.md

 ### Building Universal APKs

-Windows Subsystem for Android utilizes Intel Bridge Technology to enable Arm applications on x86 based processors.
+Windows Subsystem for Android™️ utilizes Intel Bridge Technology to enable Arm applications on x86 based processors.
 Arm applications will run on Arm-based processors natively.
 The emulation layer will induce a performance overhead – for optimal performance, submit your application for both the x86-64 and Arm64 architectures.

 ## Input compatibility considerations for Windows devices